n8n-io/n8n-docs/docs/source-control-environments/understand/git.md

 This page introduces the Git concepts and terminology used in n8n.
 It doesn't cover everything you need to set up and manage a repository.
 The person doing the [Setup](/source-control-environments/setup/) should have some familiarity with Git and with their Git hosting provider.

 /// note | This is a very brief introduction
-Git's a complex topic.
+Git is a complex topic.
 This section provides a very brief introduction to the key terms you need when using environments in n8n.
 If you want to learn about Git in depth, refer to [GitHub | Git and GitHub learning resources](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources){:target=_blank .external-link}.
 ///
 ## Git overview